 Make a list of questions your prospects ask.
 Write up an answer and post each answer on its own page of your site (these can be blog posts).
 Use the question as the title for the post.

 Then create cross-links between the posts (build contextual connections between posts), and your prospects will end up spending more time on your site as you answer one question after another.
 This is “step one” in how your website blog can be the most powerful business developer your firm has.

-The next piece of that same powerful business developer machine is how you collect information from the prospects on your site.
+The next piece of that same powerful business and web developer machine is how you collect information from the prospects on your site.
 Lead magnets are exactly how you do that.